LiamJDesmond84/LiamJDesmond84/README.md

 ## Just some dude... 😐

-- ⚡ I'm currently trying to learn as much as possible
+- ⚡ Currently experimenting with the skillsets I've learned so far and trying to tackle Java next
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m always looking for any input on new technologies and improving the skillsets that I've already learned
 - [<img align="left" alt="LiamJDesmond84 | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]<= My LinkedIn